Azure-Samples/azure-cosmos-java-sql-api-samples/reactor-pattern-guide.md

 ### 1. Reactive Programming and the Reactive Streams Standard

 Reactive Programming is a declarative programming paradigm in which program operation and control flow are described as a stream of events and data passing through a pipeline of operations.
 Each operation affects the data which flows downstream from it.
-Reactive Programming is a useful technique (through not the only technique) for event-driven asynchronous programming; it is an alternative to explicitly callback-based programming.
+Reactive Programming is a useful technique (through not the only technique) for event-driven asynchronous programming; for example it is an alternative to explicitly callback-based programming.

 **Imperative programming** is the more common or "familiar" programming paradigm in which program operation and control flow are expressed by sequential commands which manipulate program state (variables).
 A simple imperative program in pseudocode is